-Ideally you will avoid disputes about fees by making sure that you and your Advocate have a clear understanding as to how you will be charged, both as to the hourly rate (or fixed sum for a specific task) and frequency.
+Ideally you will avoid disputes about fees by making sure that you and your Advocate have a clear understanding as to how you will be charged, both in terms of the hourly rate (or fixed sum for a specific task) which will be charged and how often bills will be sent out.
 Make sure that not too long goes by without a receiving a fee note and knowing how matters stand financially.

-However, if you still end up unhappy with the amount you have been charged then again take it up with your Advocate directly.
-Explain why you feel you have been over-charged and ask for a more detailed explanation as to how the fees were incurred.
-Again the Advocate may be willing to reduce his fees in the light of your observations.
+However, if you are still unhappy with the amount you have been charged then you should take it up with your Advocate directly.
+Explain why you feel you have been over-charged and ask for a more detailed breakdown and explanation to how the fees were incurred.
+The Advocate may be willing to reduce his fees in the light of your observations.

 Remember that it is an implied term of the retainer (contract) between Advocate and client that his or her fees will be reasonable.
-Just because you have agreed an hourly rate does not mean that the Advocate can charge you for an unreasonably long amount of time for any given job only the time that it was reasonable to take in all the circumstances of the case.
-Again take the matter up with the senior partner if you continue to be dissatisfied.
-Note the requirements of the code of conduct concerning fees and what a client should be told about fees.
+Just because you have agreed an hourly rate does not mean that the Advocate can charge you for an unreasonably long amount of time for any given job, only the time that it was reasonable to take in all the circumstances of the case.
+Take the matter up with the senior partner of the firm for which the Advocate works if you continue to be dissatisfied.
+Note the requirements of the Advocates’ code of conduct concerning fees and what a client should be told about fees.
 You may have grounds for complaint to the Bâtonnier.

 Complaining about an Advocate